Fred VanVleet

-Fredderick Edmund VanVleet Sr. (born February 25, 1994) is an American professional basketball player for the Toronto Raptors of the National Basketball Association (NBA).
+Fredderick Edmund VanVleet Sr. (born February 25, 1994) is an American professional basketball player for the Houston Rockets of the National Basketball Association (NBA).
+He is also the current president of the National Basketball Players Association (NBPA).

 A point guard, VanVleet played college basketball for Wichita State University before beginning his NBA career.
 He contributed to a resurgence of Wichita State Shockers basketball that included a Final Four run by the 2012–13 Shockers team and an undefeated regular season by the 2013–14 team.
 VanVleet was named as a 2014 NCAA Men's Basketball All-American by a variety of media outlets.
-As a junior for the 2014–15 Shockers, he was an All-Missouri Valley Conference first team selection and received All-American honorable mention recognition from the Associated Press.
-VanVleet is the Wichita State career assists leader and was named Missouri Valley Conference Men's Basketball Player of the Year as both a sophomore and a senior.
+As a junior for the 2014–15 Shockers, he was an All-Missouri Valley Conference (MVC) first-team selection and received All-American honorable mention recognition from the Associated Press.
+VanVleet is the Wichita State career assists leader and was named MVC Men's Basketball Player of the Year as both a sophomore and a senior.